 Trent University Student Bursaries & Scholarships

 Trent University is here to help you with financial support to pair with your other resources.
-We have been ranked #1 in Canada for 19 years in a row and continue to offer a combination of scholarship and bursary support to help students throughout the school year.
+We have been ranked #1 in Ontario and continue to offer a combination of scholarship and bursary support to help students throughout the school year.